WOT, the Helsinki-based provider of a crowd-sourced website reputation rating service, has today announced a partnership with Facebook.

 The partnership with Facebook is a huge win for WOT.
-The increasing popularity of WOT will certainly lead into a strong user-growth for the free WOT add-on.
+The increasing popularity of WOT will certainly lead into a strong user-growth for the free add-on.
 Users of the WOT tool also see reputation icons on Google search results, email links, Twitter and for shortened URLs.
-The add-on works in all web browsers and is easily downloaded at mywot.com.
+The add-on works in all web browsers and is easily downloaded via their website.

-WOT’s free service has over 20 million users and is maintained by the Finnish company WOT Services Ltd – which was founded in 2006 by Timo Ala-Kleemola and Sami Tolvanen.
-Web of Trust (WOT) makes money through Trust Seals, which can be purchased by websites with an excellent reputation to show that they are trusted.
+WOT’s free service already has over 20 million users and is maintained by the Finnish company WOT Services Ltd, which was founded in 2006 by Timo Ala-Kleemola and Sami Tolvanen.
+The company makes money through Trust Seals, which can be purchased by websites with an excellent reputation to show that they are trusted.